 Changes in the heart that could be signs of pulmonary embolism, a tumor, or aortic aneurysm

 It is also possible to use an echocardiogram to get a more exact idea of which parts of the heart have been damaged in people who have coronary artery disease (CAD) or who have had a heart attack.
 If an electrocardiogram (ECG) shows abnormal results, having an echocardiogram too could provide more information.

-Echocardiograms can't show the individual coronary arteries – cardiac catheterization or (CT) would be needed for that.
+Echocardiograms can't show the individual coronary arteries – cardiac catheterization or computed tomography (CT) would be needed for that.
 But the ultrasound images can provide indirect signs of blood flow problems in the coronary arteries.
 For example, if certain areas of the heart show less movement than normal, it could be a sign of poor blood flow in the coronary arteries.

 How can you prepare for an echocardiogram?

 You usually don't need to prepare for a standard echocardiogram that will be done from outside of your body.

 If the transducer needs to be swallowed (TEE), you should not eat or drink anything for at least four hours before the examination.
 You can eat and drink again about one or two hours after the examination.